Technology and Sleep

 Maintaining a set time to fall asleep and wake up helps keep your bedtime routine consistent.
 One study indicated that individuals who kept the same sleep schedule and reduced their exposure to blue light in the evening fell asleep more quickly and reported better sleep quality than a group with an inconsistent sleep schedule.

 Avoid Wake-Promoting Substances in the Evening

-Smoking, alcohol, and caffeine can disturb your ability to fall and remain asleep.
+Nicotine, alcohol, and caffeine can disturb your ability to fall and remain asleep.
 Though it may seem like alcohol can help you sleep at night, research suggests that the substance disturbs sleepers later in the night.

 When you are ready for bed, ensure your bedroom is dark, quiet, and comfortably cool.
 If you are unable to sleep after half an hour, leave the bedroom and do a calming activity in low light until you feel sleepy again.